I've heard some of my clients talk about how they get better performance when they increase salt intake just before a workout.

 Is Sodium Good for Muscle Recovery?

-Why Do Bodybuilders Stop Eating Salt before the Competition?
+Why Do Bodybuilders Stop Eating Salt Before Competitions?

-Bodybuilders stop eating salt before the competition to avoid water retention and bloating in order to look shredded.
+Bodybuilders stop eating salt before competitions to avoid water retention and bloating in order to look shredded.
 They usually wholly remove sodium two days before the competition.
 If they do it too early, the body will adapt to low-sodium and won't change the fluid balance.

 Does Sodium Make You Fat?

-Some studies suggest that a high sodium diet may lead to obesity [9].
-Long-term effects possibly occur from the connection between a high-sodium and high-calorie diet.
+Yes, sodium can make you fat if you consume too much of it.
+Long-term effects possibly occur from the connection between a high-sodium and a high-calorie diet.

 References: